smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 Customers expect to recover a backup that could be years old, which brings additional requirements:

 * Backward compatibility of versions - Resources from years ago need some mapping to modern clusters
-* Kubernetes cluster versions - Kubernetes cluster version may be different between backup and restore
+* Smarter cluster versions - Smarter cluster version may be different between backup and restore
 * Container protection and recovery - Backup teams do not necessarily trust container repositories to retain past application versions, so they want to protect the container itself (backup the container images)

 ##### Resource Recovery